Viral diseases: Introduction

 Viral diseases: Misdiagnosis

 A diagnosis of viral infection may be delayed because some symptoms are vague, nonspecific, or may initially be mild.
 These include body aches, weight loss, fatigue, or irritability.
 Other symptoms, such as headache, may initially be assumed to be related to another condition, such as migraine headache.
-In addition, viral pneumonia or viral meningitis may be ...more misdiagnosis »
+In addition, viral pneumonia or viral meningitis may be confused with ...more misdiagnosis »

 Symptoms of Viral diseases